-Name: Registration No.: Why is this lab exercise useful; where can the results be used in engineering design/industry?
+Name: Registration No.: Why is this lab exercise useful; where can the i results be used in engineering design/industry?
 1. 2.
 3. Applying conservation of energy, show how the e time of rolling wheel is calculated: From your experiment, can you calculate the From your experimental results, can you theoretical time of rolling wheel? calculate the actual/measured time?
 How does the theory compare to experiment?
-Vny is it different?
+Why is it different?
 What can you conclude from this lab exercise?
 How do your findings relate to engineering design?
 Please note that this experimental report sum mary is not a substitute for full and comprehensive

 Module (s) Year

 B58EC, B58ED-Mech.
 Eng.
 Sci.
 3, 4 2

 Subject Semester (s)

 Dynamics 1 and 2

-Laboratory Title
+Laboratory Title Lab Responsible Person

-Trifilar Suspension
+Trifilar Suspension Dr. Will Shu